Vietnamese Americans: Opposition to communism

 According to a 1995 study, the relationship between Vietnam and the United States has been the most important issue for most Vietnamese Americans.
-As many are refugees from South Vietnam, many are strongly opposed to communism; this attitude could also take root during and after the Vietnam War, injustice in communist reeducation camps as well as other issues with the communist government.
+As many are refugees from South Vietnam, they are often strongly opposed to communism; this attitude took root during and after the Vietnam War, shaped by atrocities in communist re-education camps and other issues with the government.
 In a 2000 Orange County Register poll, 71 percent of respondents ranked fighting communism as a "top priority" or "very important."
 Vietnamese Americans stage protests against the Vietnamese government's policies.

 In 1999, opposition to a video-store owner in Westminster, California who displayed the flag of Vietnam and a photo of Ho Chi Minh peaked when 15,000 people held a nighttime vigil in front of the store; this raised free speech issues.
 Although few Vietnamese Americans enrolled in the Democratic Party because it was seen as more sympathetic to communism than the Republican Party, Republican support has eroded in the second generation and among newer, poorer refugees.
 However, the Republican Party still has strong support; in 2007, in Orange County, Vietnamese Americans registered as Republicans outnumbered registered Democrats (55 and 22 percent, respectively).